There’s a lot of tips out there on how to write persuasive copy. Most of it is rehashed advice and the same trite statements over and over again.

 9. Scientific Advertising

 Hopkins’ book is about a century old at this point.
 The language is antiquated at times.
 Yet it’s still the first book you should read if you’re starting out.
-The book is short but jam-packed with actionable advice.
+The book is short but jam-packed with actionable advice (you can even use some for your email subject lines.
 It teaches you the core concepts of copywriting (and marketing, even) and is still the best book out there.

 Don’t sell your niche, sell your product.